 Glencoe Park Board of Commissioners

 When Board members are present at a legally constituted meeting, they have the authority to establish or change Park District policy, approve the budget, negotiate agreements, and sign contracts.
 Once the meeting is adjourned, all Board Members return to their role as citizens and taxpayers.
-The Park Commissioners also serve on Board Committees, which includes Finance Committee of the Whole, Marketing and Communications, Personnel and Policy, Recreation, Special Projects and Facilities, Plan Commission and NSSRA Liaison.
+The Park Commissioners also serve on Board Committees, which includes the Finance Committee of the Whole, Committee of the Whole, and Plan Commission.
 After a Board Committee has reviewed and reached a consensus on an item, the item is brought to the Board for final review and/or approval.
 Click for a list of recent Board Meeting Agendas and Minutes.

 Facilities include the Takiff Center, Watts Center, and Glencoe Beach.
 The Takiff Center, located at 999 Green Bay Road, is the Park District's main office and features a gymnasium, meeting and activity rooms, a community hall, early childhood enrichment classrooms and preschool facility.
 The Watts Center, located at 305 Randolph, houses two artificial outdoor lighted ice rinks, activity rooms and rental space.
 Adjacent to the facility is Watts Park, which features two tennis courts, a ball field, one nine-hole disc golf course, a sled hill and soccer fields.
 Glencoe Beach is located at 55 Hazel Avenue and is both a boating and swimming beach facility.

 The Park District employs 29 full-time staff, augmented by approximately 225 part-time and seasonal staff.
 View the Glencoe Park District Organizational Chart (PDF)